11 property management KPIs you should be tracking

 Every property manager should know the occupancy rate of their portfolio at any given time.
 In a strong rental market, particularly in urban areas, occupancy rates should be around 95 to 96 percent at any given time.
 This might be lower in suburban or rural areas where rentals tend to be in lower demand.
 (But as we’ve seen in the last few years, that isn’t always the case.)

-According to the 2025 Property Management Industry Report, dealing with longer vacancies is a top challenge that property managers across the country are facing.
-But, by August, that rate was decreasing, with just 28 percent reporting longer vacancies.
+According to the 2026 Property Management Industry Report, dealing with longer vacancies is a top challenge that property managers across the country are facing.
+They’re spending more time looking for the right tenants to fill their units to avoid high turnover, or even evictions, down the line.

 That said, monitoring your occupancy rates is only as useful as your ability to compare your numbers with the market average.
 For instance, you may think that an 80 percent occupancy rate is good until you realize that nearby units are 90 percent occupied or more.